-This course is structured but very flexible.
-Working with nationally and internationally recognised experts, you can focus on a single discipline – for example French Studies – or undertake an interdisciplinary programme across two or more languages and cultures.
+Working with nationally and internationally recognised experts, you can focus on a single discipline (eg French Studies) or undertake an interdisciplinary programme across two or more languages and cultures.
 You can engage with topics such as literature, linguistics, history, visual and film studies, politics, migration, and postcolonial or gender studies, as appropriate to your interests.

-The course is for students with a background in any specialism in French and Francophone studies, Germanic studies (German and Dutch), Hispanic and Lusophone studies (Spanish, Catalan and Portuguese; Latin America), Luxembourgish Studies, and Russian and Slavonic studies (Russian and Czech; the former USSR).
+The programme is ideal for students with a background in French and Francophone studies, Germanic studies (German and Dutch), Hispanic and Lusophone studies (Spanish, Catalan and Portuguese; Latin America), Luxembourgish studies, or Russian and Slavonic studies (Russian and Czech; the former USSR).

 This course is highly flexible – you’ll have a variety of ways to develop your interests.

 Lectures and seminars, independent research, projects.